 - World Port Source - Map of ports in China with container liner service

-The State Forestry and Grassland Administration (SFGA), which belongs to the Ministry of Natural Resources of the People's Republic of China, is the central agency responsible for China’s forestry activities, under the State Council.
-Formerly this agency was known as the State Forestry Administration (SFA).
-The SFGA is responsible for policy making, plantation establishment, conservation and wood industry management.
-The SFGA is also leading China’s international process against illegal timber and associated trade from the country, together with the Ministry of Commerce, Ministry of Foreign Affairs and Ministry of Customs.
-Also, there are local forestry bureaus at the provincial/municipal/county level, responsible for regional forestry activities located in different cities, which are subject to the State Forestry Administration.
+National Forestry and Grassland Administration (NFGA), which belongs to the Ministry of Natural Resources of the People's Republic of China, is the central agency responsible for China’s forestry and grassland activities.
+Formerly, this agency was known as the State Forestry Administration (SFA).
+The NFGA is responsible for policy making, plantation establishment, conservation and wood industry management.
+The NFGA is also leading China’s international efforts to fight illegal timber and associated trade from and to China, together with the Ministry of Commerce, Ministry of Foreign Affairs and Ministry of Customs.
+Also, there are local forestry bureaus at the provincial/municipal/county level, responsible for regional forestry activities located in different cities, which are subject to the NFGA.

 - Increasing total forestland coverage (to 23.04%)